saacostam/3d-tower-defense/README.md

 - [ ] FEAT: Add health to towers.
 - [ ] FEAT: Block wall-placement if it fully blocks a path to the objective.
   - [ ] FEAT: If a tower is close to an explosion they should reduce health.
+- [ ] FEAT: Enhance game loop.
-- [ ] FEAT: Implement a wave-system.
+  - [ ] FEAT: Implement a level-creator.
-  - [ ] FEAT: Scale enemy stats based on wave number.
+    - [ ] FEAT: Scale enemy stats based on level number.